infinum/wordpress-handbook/Project setup/How to set up a project.md

-When creating a project on Bitbucket or GitHub, the most important thing is to specify a few crucial details for project setup.
+When creating a project on Bitbucket or GitHub, the most important thing is to specify a few key details for project setup.
 This will help with quick onboarding of new developers on the project.

 There should be a `README.md` file in the project root folder.
 At the beginning of this file, you should give a few details about the project and information about the development setup.